Windsor: A Town Where Royal History Meets Modern Commuter Life Located in South East, Windsor has a population of approximately 32,600 residents, making it a smaller town by UK standards. The primary postcode area is SL4.

 Property market analysis

-For context, the most affordable areas in South East have median prices around £237k, while the most expensive areas reach £948k.
-Windsor sits towards the upper end of this range.
+For context, the most affordable areas in South East have median prices around £238k, while the most expensive areas reach £1.3M.
+Windsor sits in the middle of this range.

 What types of property are available?
 The market offers a mix of flats, terraced and semi-detached houses.
 First-time buyers may find entry-level flats within reach, while families typically look at terraced properties or ex-council stock.